Knowledge base

 Resolve the Sender Mismatch error

-Technically, when sending an email via an email software/client, you must authenticate using a username (= your email address) and a password.
+Technically, when sending an email via a mail software/client, you must authenticate using a username (= your email address) and a password.

-If, after authentication, the sender address specified in the "From" header or in the "Return-path" is different from the address used for authentication, the Infomaniak server may consider this an attempt at spoofing.
-This inconsistency triggers the "Sender Mismatch" error.
+If, after authentication, the sender's address specified in the "From" header or in the "Return-path" is different from the address used for authentication, the Infomaniak server may consider this an attempt at forgery.
+It is this inconsistency that triggers the "Sender Mismatch" error.

 - Check that the email address used for sending is the one you authenticate with (or a valid alias).

-Return-pathaddress or theFromheader to an unauthorized address (if necessary, refer to this other guide to test another email application or to correctly configure your current email software/client).
+Return-pathorFromheader to another unauthorized address (if necessary, refer to this other guide to test another mail application or to correctly configure your current mail software/client).

 Bulk actions